kubernetes-sigs/kubebuilder/docs/book/src/component-config-tutorial/config-type.md

 kind.
 We'll need to change this file to embed the [v1alpha1.ControllerManagerConfigurationSpec](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/config/v1alpha1/#ControllerManagerConfigurationSpec)

+Note that because you create a new CustomType you will need to update the default scaffold to be able ti use the new Kind created instead, see:

 {{#literatego ./testdata/projectconfig_types.go}}

 Lastly, we'll change the `main.go` to reference this type for parsing the file.